 Basic keto pantry ingredients – The only “special” ingredient is keto compliant sweetener, and this would be one of your basic pantry ingredients.
 Please read the notes on the sweeteners so you pick the right one to use.

-Just like the real thing – Substituting the sugar in a normal recipe for a low carb sweetener does not compromise the taste and texture of the keto lemon curd.
+Just like the real thing – Substituting the sugar in a standard recipe for a low carb sweetener does not compromise the taste and texture of the keto lemon curd.

 The Ingredients

-Scroll to the bottom of this post for the amount of each ingredient needed to make my easy keto lemon curd recipe.
+Scroll to the bottom of this post for the amount of each ingredient needed to make my easy lemon curd without sugar recipe.

 ingredients for keto lemon curd in individual containers